ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Introduction to Web Dev.md

     <p>This is <br> a para<br>graph with line breaks</p>
 ```

 The first paragraph is displayed as one paragraph.
-The sencond paragraph contains line breaks because "<br>" tells the browser to start on a new line.
+The sencond paragraph contains line breaks because "br" tells the browser to start on a new line.

 ## 6. Whitespace is ignored.
-Add the following below the paragraphs.
+Add the following below the paragraphs:
 ```
     This
     Is